microverseinc/ror-social-scaffold/README.md

 # Project: Social media website
-## Milestone 5: Friendships v1
+## Milestone 6: Friendships v2

-> This is a Social Media Website project milestone 5 (Friendships v1).
-In this milestone, we created Friendship data model and necessary associations and required class methods for user-fiendship relationship.
+> This is a Social Media Website project milestone 6 (Friendships v1).
+In this milestone, we created Friendship data model and necessary associations and required class methods for user fiendships.

 > The full project description can be found [here](https://microverse.pathwright.com/library/fast-track-curriculum/69047/path/step/49736080/).